 The ₱1,650 million loan, which was availed from Security Bank, bears interest of 4.25% per annum and a term of four years.
-The ₱3,200 million loan, which was secured from BPI, bears interest of 3.88% per annum and a term of three years was also refinanced in May 2016.
+The ₱3,200 million loan, which was secured from BPI, bears interest of 3.88% per annum and a term of three years.
 Transaction cost incurred in availing the 2014 loans amounted to ₱105 million.

-On February 9, 2016, the Company entered into a loan agreement with Unionbank of the Philippines for principal amount of ₱4,750 million.
-The loan which refinanced the remaining portion of the syndicated loan, bears interest of 5.00% payable semi-annually with a term of ten years.
-Transaction cost incurred in availing the loan amounted to ₱24 million.
+On February 9, 2016, the Parent Company entered into a loan agreement with Unionbank of the Philippines for a principal amount of \$\mathbb{P}4,750\$ million.
+The loan, which refinanced the remaining portion of the syndicated loan, bears interest of 5.00% payable semi-annually with a term of ten years.
+Transaction cost incurred in availing the loan amounted to \$\mathbb{P}24\$ million.

-On May 13, 2016, the Company entered into a loan agreement with BPI to refinance the ₱3,200 million loan availed from BPI in 2014.
+On May 13, 2016, the Parent Company entered into a loan agreement with BPI to refinance the \$\mathbb{P}3,200\$ million loan availed from BPI in 2014.
 The loan bears interest of 5.00% payable quarterly with a term of ten years.
-Transaction cost incurred in availing the loan amounted to ₱16 million.
+Transaction cost incurred in availing the loan amounted to \$\mathbb{P}16\$ million.

-On April 26, 2017, the Company entered into a loan agreement with Unionbank of the Philippines for a principal amount of ₱1,600 million for a term of 10 years.
+On April 26, 2017, the Parent Company entered into a loan with Unionbank of the Philippines for a principal amount of ₱1,600 million for a term of 10 years.
 The loan, which was used to finance the settlement of the ₱1,650 million loan from Security Bank, bears interest of 4.25% per annum for first year, and 5.15% per annum for succeeding years until maturity.
 Transaction costs incurred in availing the loan amounted to ₱8 million.

-- (ii) On March 7, 2014, the Company secured a ₱1 billion loan from Philippine American Life and General Insurance Company to partially finance its capital expenditure and general working capital requirements.
-The loan has a term of ten years and a fixed interest rate of 5.40% per annum.
+- (ii) On March 7, 2014, the Company secured a ₱1 billion loan from Philippine American Life and General Insurance Company to partially finance its capital expenditure requirements and general working capital requirements.
+The loan has a term of ten years and a fixed rate of 5.40% per annum.
 Transaction cost incurred in availing the loan amounted to ₱5 million.
-This was prepaid in November 2019 resulting to a loss of ₱2.5 million. - (iii) On March 1, 2018, the Company entered into a loan with BPI for a principal amount of \$\mathbb{P}6\$ billion to refinance maturing debt and general working capital requirements.
-The loan bears interest of 5.75% payable quarterly with a term of seven years. - (iv) On May 21, 2019, the Company entered into a loan with Unionbank for a principal amount of \$\mathbb{P}\$5 billion to partially finance its capital expenditures and general working capital requirements.
-The loan has a term of ten years and a fixed rate of 6.74% per annum, payable quarterly.

-- (v) On July 30, 2020, the Company prepaid a portion of its principal with BPI and Unionbank amounting to ₱1.8 billion and ₱2.2 billion, respectively. - (vi) On August 20, 2021, the Company prepaid a portion of its principal with BPI and Unionbank amounting to ₱93.8 million and ₱114.4 million, respectively. - (vii) On February 16, 2022, the Company prepaid a portion of its principal with BPI and Unionbank amounting to ₱322.6 million and ₱396.8 million, respectively.
+This was prepaid in November 2019 resulting to a loss of ₱2.5 million. - (iii) On March 1, 2018, the Parent Company entered into a loan with BPI for a principal amount of \$\mathbb{P}6\$ billion to refinance maturing debt and general working capital requirements.
+The loan bears interest of 5.75% payable quarterly with a term of seven years. - (iv) On May 21, 2019, the Parent Company entered into a loan with Unionbank for a principal amount of ₱5 billion to partially finance its capital expenditures and general working capital requirements.
+The loan has a term of ten years and a fixed rate of 6.74% per annum, payable quarterly. - (v) On July 30, 2020, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to ₱1.8 billion and ₱2.2 billion, respectively. - (vi) On August 20, 2021, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to ₱93.8 million and ₱114.4 million, respectively. - (vii) On February 16, 2022, the Parent Company prepaid a portion of its principal with BPI and Unionbank amounting to ₱322.6 million and ₱396.8 million, respectively.

-For the remainder of 2022, the expected proceeds from the sale of investment properties classified as noncurrent assets held for sale as of December 31, 2021 will be used to prepay a portion of its principal with BPI and Unionbank amounting to ₱450.4 million and ₱554.0 million, respectively.
+For the remainder of 2022, the expected proceeds from the sale of investment properties classified as noncurrent assets held for sale as of March 31, 2022 will be used to prepay a portion of its principal with BPI and Unionbank amounting to \$\mathbb{P}450.4\$ million and \$\mathbb{P}554.0\$ million, respectively.
 First tranche of estimated date of payment will be on May 31, 2022 and the remaining will be until December 31, 2022.